| Title: | Exponential Multivariate Hawkes Model |

 Additional parameters for optimization.
 Refer to |

-Model Representation: To represent the structure of the model as an hspec
+Model Representation: To represent the structure of the model as an hspec object.

 The multivariate marked Hawkes model has numerous variations, and using an S4 class